Cricket Refer A Friend Terms and Conditions

 - Refer A Friend is a program whereby Cricket customers are afforded an opportunity to earn an account credit, in an amount to be determined by Cricket in its sole discretion, by promoting Cricket wireless service.

 - Only Cricket customers with an eligible online account via My Account and/or the myCricket app ( “Online Account”) may participate in the Refer a Friend Program ("Referrer").

-- To participate in Refer a Friend, a Referrer sends a message to another person through SMS, Email, Facebook, Twitter, or other social media or sharing methods, with a unique link ("URL") provided by Cricket to another person ("Referee") inviting the Referee to join Cricket and earn an account credit.
+- To participate in Refer a Friend, a Referrer sends a message to another person through SMS, Email, Facebook, Twitter, or other social media or sharing methods, with a unique link (“URL”) provided by Cricket ("Referee") inviting the Referee to join Cricket and earn an account credit.
 The Referrer is solely responsible for complying with all applicable laws in the sending of the message to Referee.

 - Cricket will apply an account credit to the Referrer's and Referee's respective wireless accounts after both participants have met all of the following conditions as determined by Cricket in its sole discretion: